YeongHyeon/YeongHyeon.github.io/_posts/2024-02-23-travel_europe_milan.md

 ### Duomo
 <figure>
 	<img src="/images/2024-02_Europe/240223_Milan/IMG_7304.jpeg" width="600">IMG_7304
 	<figcaption>The Duomo, starting point of a trip in Milano.
-Duomo means the cathedral that represents the city.
-I forgot to take a photo for here, so I took it from <a href="https://en.wikipedia.org/wiki/Milan_Cathedral">Wikipedia</a>.</figcaption>
+Duomo means the cathedral that represents the city.</figcaption>
 </figure>
 <br>